Las Vegas: Climate

-Las Vegas winters are short and generally very mild, with chilly (but rarely cold) daytime temperatures.
+Las Vegas winters are relatively short, with typically mild daytime temperatures and chilly nights.
 Sunshine is abundant in all seasons.
 December is both the year's coolest and cloudiest month, with an average daytime high of 56.9 °F and sunshine occurring during 78% of its daylight hours.
 Winter evenings are defined by clear skies and swift drops in temperature after sunset, with overnight minima averaging around 40 °F in December and January.
 Owing to its elevation that ranges from 2,000 to 3,000 ft, Las Vegas experiences markedly cooler winters than other areas of the Mojave Desert and the adjacent Sonoran Desert that are closer to sea level.
 The city records freezing temperatures an average of 10 nights per winter.
 It is exceptionally rare for temperatures to reach or fall below 25 °F.

-Most of the annual precipitation falls during the winter months.
+Most of the annual precipitation falls during the winter.
 February, the wettest month, averages only four days of measurable rain.
 The mountains immediately surrounding the Las Vegas Valley accumulate snow every winter, but significant accumulation within the city is rare, although moderate accumulations occur every few years.
 The most recent accumulations occurred on February 18, 2019, when parts of the city received about 1 to 2 in of snow and on February 20 when the city received almost 0.5 in.
 Other recent significant snow accumulations occurred on December 25, 2015, and December 17, 2008.
 Unofficially, Las Vegas's largest snowfall on record was the 12 in that fell in 1909.
 In recent times, ice days have not occurred, although 29 F was measured in 1963.
 On average the coldest day is 44 F.